 III.
 Laos Climate & Best time to visit

 Climate of Laos

-Temperatures throughout the country does vary by the altitude (lowest point: Mekong River 70m – highest point: Phou Bia 2,817m).
+Temperatures throughout the country do vary by altitude (lowest point: Mekong River 70m – highest point: Phou Bia 2,817m).
 There is an average drop of 1.7 °C for every 300m (~ 1000 ft.).
-As general rule, according to the higher altitude in North, Central and Eastern regions than in the South and Mekong River valley, the humidity of these areas is also higher and temperatures can easily reach over 32°C in the hottest months of year.
+As a general rule, according to the higher altitude in North, Central, and Eastern regions than in the South and Mekong River valley, the humidity of these areas is also higher and temperatures can easily reach over 32°C in the hottest months of the year.

 Best time to visit Laos

-Tips: If you plan to travel in March or April, you should prepare yourself with the height of hot seasons as well as the burning of the fields which create air as smoky as it is humid.
-In rainy season, a rain gear with you will be smart choice for smooth trip.
+Tips: If you plan to travel in March or April, you should prepare yourself for the height of hot seasons as well as the burning of the fields which create the air as smoky as it is humid.
+In the rainy season, rain gear with you will be a smart choice for a smooth trip.

-Dry season also falls in high/peak season when the travel expenses are expected to increase, especially in Christmas/New Year Eve or Lao New Year in mid-April.
-Therefore, making travel service reservations at earliest stage as possible are highly suggested to avoid full occupancy or lower service quality.
+The dry season also falls in high/peak season when the travel expenses are expected to increase, especially on Christmas/New Year Eve or Lao New Year in mid-April.
+Therefore, making travel service reservations at the earliest stage possible is highly suggested to avoid full occupancy or lower service quality.

 IV.
 How to get to Laos?

 As Laos has been overlooked as a travel destination with fewer tourists than its neighboring countries, it also means less tourism infrastructure than other countries in the region.